 In this situation, both Bob and Martha have driven negligently.
 Martha is speeding in the rain without her lights on, but she has the right of way.
 Bob pulled out from a stop sign into Martha's right of way.
 To settle this case, a judge or jury would need to assign a percentage of fault to both parties before damages could be awarded.
 A comparative fault negligence standard essentially compares the two drivers' conduct and apportionments of negligence to determine the amount that is owed.

-Understanding the Difference Between Pure and Modified Comparative Negligence
+Understanding Florida's NEW Modified Comparative Negligence

 Contributory Negligence (Recognized In Very Few States)